BOTCoinNetwork/botcoin/docs/quickstart.rst

 ===============

-In this document we explain how to run a single node and how to use ``monetcli`` to interact with it.
+In this document we explain how to run a single node and how to use ``botcoincli`` to interact with it.
 In another section, we will explain how to join an existing network.
 For details about any command, please refer to the :ref:`specification<monetd_commands_rst>`.